 - Given that writers value creativity and self-determination, pursuing a vocation in the face of considerable odds, they often see the mundane from an unconventional perspective.

-- Writers are risk-takers and have a joy in word-craft; they can help others move away from the fear of getting it ‘wrong’.
+- Writers are risk-takers and have a joy in word-craft; they can help others find their writing voice and move away from the fear of getting it ‘wrong’.

 Consultant Fellows bring such qualities, along with the training and experience of being facilitators.
 They design and lead activities that empower participants to carry out research, enhance their analytical and creative thinking, and express themselves with greater power and precision – all invaluable skills in the world of higher education and graduate employment today.